tier4/driving_log_replayer/docs/use_case/performance_diag.en.md

 ## Evaluation Method

-The diagnostics evaluation is executed by launching the `performance_diag.launch.py` file.
 Launching the file executes the following steps:

 1. Execute launch of evaluation node (`performance_diag_evaluator_node`), `logging_simulator.launch` file and `ros2 bag play` command.